rebelsky/sams-assorted-musings-reflections/week-in-review-2020-01-20.md

 Mom and I are supposed to go to a show with Friend on Thursday.
 We're not sure we can make it.
-I may go see Andrew Yang on Monday night.
+I may go see Andrew Yang on Monday night [4].
 I may go to the Jazz Band Potato Bar on Friday night.

 I feel like I'm missing one or two things.
-I'll probably remember immediately after I send this [2].
+I'll probably remember immediately after I send this [5].
 Oh well, that's how it goes.

 Love you all!
-[3]
+[6]

 ---

 [1] Yeah, we watch some mediocre TV.

+[2] Correction: She enjoyed it, but didn't want to force me to watch it again.
+I don't mind having it on while I'm doing other work, which is generally how I watch TV these days.

+[3] Yesterday's, from the perspective of this posting.

+[4] Nope, too busy to make it.

-[2] Nope, I didn't.
+[5] Nope, I didn't.

-[3] That message is for my family.
+[6] That message is for my family.
 I love some of my readers, but I don't even know all of you.